OfficeDev/office-scripts-docs/README.md

 # Office Scripts documentation

 Welcome to the Office Scripts documentation repository.
 In this repo, you can find the documentation source files for Office Scripts tutorials and how-to guides.
-For the best experience, we recommend you view this content on [docs.microsoft.com](https://docs.microsoft.com/office/dev/scripts).
+For the best experience, we recommend you review the [Office Scripts documentation](https://docs.microsoft.com/office/dev/scripts).

-> **Note**: You can find the reference documentation source files for the Office Scripts API in the [office-scripts-docs-reference](https://github.com/OfficeDev/office-scripts-docs-reference) repository.
+> **NOTE**: You can find the reference documentation source files for the Office Scripts API in the [office-scripts-docs-reference](https://github.com/OfficeDev/office-scripts-docs-reference) repository.
 These APIs contain all the potential operations for your scripts.

 ## Give us your feedback